Gain Biotherapeutic Insights with Receptor Occupancy Assays via Flow Cytometry

 This assay follows the same methodology as the saturated vs. non-saturated method described above, except that function is investigated as a correlate of the level of RO instead of direct detection of the bound drug product.

-Half of the sample is saturated with the drug product and the other half is saturated with an isotypic control.
 Following an in vitro stimulation, the levels of cytokine(s) production are monitored from both conditions.
 The ratio of both levels of cytokine production provides the RO of the drug product.

 This assay is ideal for the measurement of RO of bi-modal antibodies.